GIScience/measures-rest-oshdb/README.md

 # Measures REST OSHDB

-The library `Measues REST OSHDB` provides an extension to the library [Measures REST](https://github.com/giscience/measures-rest).
+The library `Measures REST OSHDB` provides an extension to the library [Measures REST](https://github.com/giscience/measures-rest).
 It aids with implementing a measure that consumes data from the [OpenStreetMap History Database (OSHDB)](???).

 ## Scientific Publications